datr-tech/leith/README.md

-# leith
+# prepack

-> A CLI for generating Typescript projects
+> A CLI for pre-packing JavaScript, Typescript and related projects

 ## BEWARE: Currently in development